anthonyk1225/robinhood-to-xlsx/README.md

 You can see all of the fields available to include, by looking in the `data` folder and then the respective entity.

+## Formulas
+After all of the rows get written, the forumlas that are assinged in the respective files get executed.
+These are located in the `formulas` folder.
+Any other aggregate data that you would like to display will go here.

 ## Contributing

 Feel free to leave a pull request, or raise issues for any topic you may have.